lcol3117/ciadad/README.md

 **This is the threshold**

-Create an anonymous function to take x and tell if it is less than or equal to the threshold
+Create a lambda to take x and tell if it is less than or equal to the threshold

 *In Elixir*